 The risk manager’s guide to educating stakeholders and collaborating with the CISO

 Tackling an organization’s cyber risk challenges has often been left to an organization’s chief information security officer (CISO) and IT leadership.
 As cyber risks continue to grow in severity and frequency, risk managers should also enter the conversation, creating a dynamic partnership that can truly help create a holistic approach to mitigating a business’s cyber exposures.

 That’s because many companies are realizing that cyber security is no longer just a technology concern confined to IT professionals; cyber risk is enterprise risk that can impact every corner of the organization—and its bottom line.
-A cyberattack can threaten intellectual property, mergers and acquisitions, retirement plans, executives and more, and has serious implications for business continuity, brand and reputation.
+A cyber attack can threaten intellectual property, mergers and acquisitions, retirement plans, executives and more,1 and has serious implications for business continuity, brand and reputation.